jamesdiacono/Replete/README.md

     document.body.append(img);

 #### options.browser_port, `--browser_port`
-The port number of the browser REPL.
+The port number of the browser REPL, or `0` to assign an unused port.
 If omitted, the browser REPL will be unavailable.

 #### options.browser_hostname, `--browser_hostname`
 The hostname of the browser REPL.
 When this option is omitted, the browser REPL listens only on localhost.